 Dear [Employee’s Name],

-If you have any questions regarding your final paycheck, benefits, or the next steps, please feel free to contact the HR department at [HR Contact Information].
+If you have any questions regarding this decision or the exit process, please contact the HR department.

 Sincerely,